Medical Reviewer

 Cost of Treatment

 The cost of Xanax addiction rehabilitation can vary significantly, depending on the type of program (inpatient, outpatient, residential), treatment duration, geographical location, and amenities provided by the facility.
 Many treatment centers accept health insurance, which can help alleviate the financial burden of treatment.
-Additionally, some facilities offer sliding-scale fees or financial assistance options for individuals in need.
+Additionally, some facilities offer sliding-scale fees or financial assistance options for needy individuals.

 Length of Treatment